Tech-i-s/techis-python-7days/README.md

 - Python Quiz

 # QUIZ PREPARATION TIPS
-- put in 4 hours a day for 10 days
+- Put in 4 hours a day for 10 days
   - studying the PY-10 learning material
-- practice coding!!!
+- Practice coding!!!
-  - example: build simple calculators
+  - Example: build simple calculators
     - simple interest calculators
     - compound interest calculators
     - etc.
-- do many passes of the learning material:
+- Do many passes of the learning material:
   - complete the first pass quickly going through the motions of typing the code
   - then do a second pass with more detailed studying of the hard to understand sections
-  - reach out to tutors for help with the hard to understand sub-topics from the moduleS
+  - reach out to tutors for help with the hard to understand sub-topics from the modules
   - find more examples for each sub-topic from internet research and practice it more
   - review the material more times